MsgLosers/hydrusrv-sync/README.md

 #### Upgrading from 1.x to 2.x

 Upgrading from `1.x` to `2.x` can be done via `git pull && yarn`.

-The major version bump was made because due to the incompatibility of `1.x` with hydrusrv `5.x`.
+The major version bump was made due to the incompatibility of `1.x` with hydrusrv `5.x`.
 So if you are using that, you need to upgrade hydrusrv-sync to `2.x`.

 ## Usage